 Never lose track of your products with HERE tracking

-At the Transport & Logistics conference in Munich, HERE is presenting a demonstration of our tracking services -- a tool that could make the lives of logistics managers that much easier.
+At Transport Logistics in Munich, HERE is presenting a demonstration of our tracking services — a tool that could make the lives of logistics managers that much easier.
 We spoke with Alex Osaki at HERE, who told us more.

 "The world of transport and logistics is one that's constantly in motion, so it can be a real challenge to keep track of where every item is and where it's going."

 Alex explains that, in the transport and logistics industry, it can be a point of pride when only 10 percent of containers are late.
 This, however, can reflect major problems in the supply chain, particularly for critical goods.